avil293d/VSDSquadron_FM/UART_Actuator/README.md

 ## Output Behavior

 When the commands like `R` , `r` , `G` , `g` , `B` , `b` are sent the
-corresponding LED(s) will turn ON or OFF instantly and the terminal will show the echoed character.
+corresponding LED will turn ON or OFF instantly and the terminal will show the echoed character.

 ## Final Output